deepflowio/docs/translate/translated/02-ce-install/09-ai-agent.md

 Optimizing code.
 Network optimization

-Choose an appropriate CDN: CDN can distribute content to servers closer to the user, thereby reducing network latency.
+Choose an appropriate CDN: A CDN can distribute content to servers closer to the user, thereby reducing network latency.
 Optimize DNS resolution: Optimizing DNS resolution can improve DNS resolution speed.
 This can be achieved by:
-Using CDN.
+Using a CDN.
 Configuring DNS records.
 Using Gzip compression: Gzip compression can reduce the amount of data transmitted, thereby improving loading speed.
 Tools